abinit/abinit/doc/tutorial/atdep1.md

 ```

 !!! note
     In the harmonic approximation (HA), the phonon frequencies do not depend on the temperature but only on the volume $V$, so we have $\omega_{\rm HA} = \omega(V)$.
-Using a constant vDOS, it's then possible to compute all the thermodynamic data, whathever the temperature.
-In this case, the temperature variation of the thermodynamic quantities only comes from the filling of phononic states using the Bose-Einstein statistics.
+Using a constant vDOS, it's then possible to compute all the thermodynamic data, whatever the temperature "$\beta$" (see the equations above).
+In this case, the temperature variation of the thermodynamic quantities comes from the filling of phononic states using the Bose-Einstein statistics.
 To go beyond, and capture the thermal expansion for example, we can assume that the temperature effects are **implicit** through the variation of the volume $V(T)$.
-This is the quasi-harmonic approximations (QHA) : $\omega_{\rm QHA}=\omega(V(T))$.
-If in many cases the QHA gives excellent results, it fails to reproduce an **explicit** variation of the thermodynamic data with respect to the temperature (by definition, the phonon frequencies cannot vary at constant volume, along an isochore).
+This is the quasi-harmonic approximation (QHA) : $\omega_{\rm QHA}=\omega(V(T))$.
+If in many cases the QHA gives excellent results, it fails to reproduce an **explicit** variation of the thermodynamic data with respect to the temperature (by definition, using QHA, the phonon frequencies cannot vary at constant volume ; i.e. along an isochore).
 This **explicit** variation comes from anharmonic effects and only be captured by going beyond the second order in the energy expansion.
 That is the work done by aTDEP, by recasting all the 3rd, 4th... terms of the energy expansion within the 2nd order, in an **effective** way.
-Since the 2nd order effective IFC now takes into account all these terms, it capture the temperature effects and we have $\omega_{\rm Anh}=\omega(T,V(T)$.
+Since the 2nd order effective IFC now takes into account all these terms, it captures the temperature effects and we have $\omega_{\rm Anh}=\omega(T,V(T)$.

 In the *tatdep1_1thermo.dat* file corresponding to the present calculation, several remarks can be done.
 You can see that the specific heat $C_{\rm vib,V}$ is equal to 2.972 (in $k_B$ units) at $T$ = 900 K. In the second part of this file, you see that this quantity converges towards 3 at high temperature, as expected by the Dulong-Petit law (in this part we are in HA, so this law is fulfilled).
-This result is consistent with the experimental Debye temperature $\Theta_D \approx$ 400 K ; at $T$ = 900 K the behaviour of aluminum is classic and no longer quantic, since all the phononic states are filled.
+This result is consistent with the experimental Debye temperature $\Theta_D \approx$ 400 K ; at $T$ = 900 K the behaviour of aluminum is classical and no longer quantum, since all the phononic states are filled.
 This can be seen also for another quantity.
 Plot the vibrational internal energy $U_{\rm vib}^{ \rm HA}$ as the function of temperature (see the second part of the file).
 And plot also $U_{\rm vib}^{\rm Classic}=3k_B T$ corresponding to the classic formulation (in eV, so use the conversion factor 1 eV = 11 604 K).
 You will see that the classic limit is achieved between 400 and 600 K, as expected.

 ### 	2.3 Numerical convergence (accuracy and precision)